helict/health-habit-hub/MANUAL-en.md

 **Experiment group 3** - Habit app users are given partial instructions by displaying the general instructions.
 A habit is recorded according to a predefined scheme.

 **Experiment group 4** - Habit app users are not given any instructions.
-The habit is recorded in their own words without any further instructions.
+The habit is recorded in their own words without any instructions.

 ### Step-by-step instructions